ZheZhangEcon/zhezhang-econ.github.io/papers.md

 (with Yi Fan, Junjian Yi, and Junsen Zhang), ***Journal of Economic Behavior and Organization***, 2018 (145), 249-260.
 - [The dynamic effect of rural-to-urban migration on inequality in source villages: System GMM estimates from rural China](https://www.sciencedirect.com/science/article/pii/S1043951X15001145), (with Wei Ha, Junjian Yi, and Junsen Zhang), ***China Economic Review***, 2016, Volume 37, pp 27-39.

-## Working in Progress

-- Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu)
-- We’ve got you covered!
-The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu)
-- Pay more for less: Effect of targeted lower cost sharing on healthcare utilization and expenditure (with Julie Shi and Wanyu Yang)